-Prettiest Beach Towns in NSW
+The Prettiest Beach Towns in NSW

 Situated on the brink of Queensland but claimed firmly as a NSW gem, Kingscliff is a picture-perfect spot for fishing, surfing, whale-watching, snorkelling and whiling away the day playing on the beach.

-An ideal pick for families, Kingscliff is still relatively sleepy, but with plenty going on for those who love the great outdoors.
+An ideal pick for families, Kingscliff is still relatively sleepy but with plenty going on for those who love the great outdoors.
 There are some lovely family-friendly resorts, such as Peppers Salt and Mantra on Salt Beach, or plenty of Airbnbs for effortless accommodation.

 Restaurant-wise, you’ll find plenty of spots to grab a bite along Kingscliff’s main streets, including Kingscliff Beach Hotel and popular seafood restaurant Fins.
 Kids will love sampling fresh regional produce at the Kingscliff Markets, held on the second and fourth Saturday of the month—or taking a trip to nearby Tropical Fruit World, where there is a range of rare, exotic fruits and wandering kangaroos.

-South West Rocks
+2. South West Rocks

 Touring the historic remains of the Trial Bay Gaol is often a popular pick with kids, as is checking out the Smoky Cape Lighthouse.
-The Yarriabini National Park is the perfect spot for a family picnic; especially if you’re keen on bird watching and taking a quick dip in a creek!
+The Yarriabini National Park is the perfect spot for a family picnic, especially if you’re keen on bird watching and taking a quick dip in a creek!

-Meaning ‘plenty of fish’ in the local aboriginal dialect—it will come as no surprise that Minnamurra is famed for its fishing opportunities (although some places/species are heavily restricted) and is a sparkling jewel of the beautiful South Coast region.
+Meaning ‘plenty of fish’ in the local aboriginal dialect, it will come as no surprise that Minnamurra is famed for its fishing opportunities (although some places/species are heavily restricted) and is a sparkling jewel of the beautiful South Coast region.

 With so much to see and do, a trip to Minnamurra is an excellent option for outdoorsy families.
-Stand up paddleboarding is a popular option to try in the region, as is kayaking, swimming and of course, surfing at Mystics Beach or Jones Beach.
+Stand-up paddleboarding is a popular option to try in the region, as is kayaking, swimming and, of course, surfing at Mystics Beach or Jones Beach.
 Kids will enjoy checking out the Kiama Blowhole, the many beaches of the region and seeing the local seabirds flock to Rangoon Island (visible on the Kiama Coastal Walk.)

 An iconic and idyllic beach holiday destination for families, Yamba is about as popular as they come.
 Situated in the Clarence Valley on the NSW North Coast.
-With plenty of fishing, surfing, swimming and beach-hopping to be done, it’s no wonder it’s such a hot favourite for people travelling with kids.
+With plenty of fishing, surfing, swimming, and beach-hopping to be done, it’s no wonder it’s such a hot favourite for people travelling with kids.

 Kids will enjoy exploring the area—notably Yamba Lighthouse and the many parks that pepper the river and beaches; perfect for picnicking on!
-There are plenty of accommodation options in the area—such as BIG4 Saltwater Yamba Holiday Park and Blue Dolphin Holiday Resort; both offering affordable, family-friendly facilities.
-Oh—and don’t forget to try the infamous Yamba seafood while you’re in the region; particularly the prawns!
+There are plenty of accommodation options in the area—such as BIG4 Saltwater Yamba Holiday Park and Blue Dolphin Holiday Resort, both offering affordable, family-friendly facilities.
+Oh—and don’t forget to try the infamous Yamba seafood while you’re in the region, particularly the prawns!

-A beautiful village on the brink of Sydney’s Royal National Park, Bundeena is undoubtedly one of NSW’s most picturesque beach towns.
+A beautiful village on the brink of Sydney’s Royal National Park, Bundeena is undoubtedly one of NSW’s prettiest beach towns.
 For Sydneysiders, it’s a great weekend away without too much driving to get there, or even makes a wonderful day trip.
 Bursting with things to do like kayaking, walking, picnicking, swimming, surfing, fishing—it’s safe to say that if you like anything to do with water, you’ve come to the right place.

 There are plenty of cafes around the area, plus a family-friendly bistro at Bundeena Bowling Club serving up Thai favourites that are ever popular with locals and visitors alike.